If you are having issues with Wi-Fi or are in the middle of setting up your OtO for the first time, here are a few things to consider:

 - If your WiFi network name contains any punctuation marks (such as apostrophes, etc.) or emojis, kindly remove them and try to connect again.

 - Ensure you are entering the correct WiFi network password.

 - If you are using an iPhone: Ensure your phone is also connected to the network you want OtO to be connected to.
 If your phone is not connected to the Wi-Fi network, it will not show up in the list of available networks.

 - Try restarting your router.
 Most routers just need to be unplugged and plugged back in to restart them, it might not be a bad idea to consult your router's documentation for specific instructions.
 Once your router finishes restarting, test it by connecting to your Wi-Fi network with a laptop or a mobile device.

-If your Wi-Fi signal strength is low, consider moving the router closer to the OtO (if possible) or looking into a Wi-Fi range extender or mesh to provide a stronger signal.
+- If your WiFi signal strength is low, consider moving the router closer to your OtO (if possible) or looking into a WiFi range extender to provide a stronger signal.
 Continue troubleshooting low WiFi signal here.

-1. Double check your app permissions.
+- Double check your app permissions.
 In order for OtO to function properly, both "Nearby devices permission" and "Local network" should be enabled.
 To modify these settings on your iPhone, click here, and for Android users click here.

 - Turn on Location Services on your phone.
 If location services are turned off, no WiFi networks will appear in the Send WiFi Credentials screen, and you may not be able to change your WiFi network.
 Learn how to turn on location services here.